Director is a monitoring and troubleshooting console for Citrix Virtual Apps and Desktops.

 New features guide

-Director has an in-product guide that gives an insight into the new features released in the current version of Director.
+Director has an in-product guide that uses Pendo to give an insight into the new features released in the current version of Director.
 The quick overview coupled with appropriate in-product messages helps you understand what’s new in the product.

 To opt out of this feature, edit the registry key, as described below on the machine where Director is installed.
 If the registry key doesn’t already exist, create and set it to the desired value.
 Refresh the Director instance after changing the registry key value.